uptane/uptane-standard/uptane-standard.md

 speed and resources.

 *Image*: File containing all the relevant data and metadata for an ECU.
-Each ECU holds only one image.
+Each ECU typically holds only one image, although this may vary in case to case.

 *Metadata*: Data about a file that can be used to verify its authenticity and currency, and to assure that it has not been tampered with or altered